perrutquist/StaticNumbers.jl/README.md

 and Julia is able to dispatch efficiently on small type unions.
 Shorthands for this construct are `f(trystatic(x, 0), y)` and `f(x ⩢ 0, y)`.

-It is important not to make the set of `Static` numbers too large, as [this can lead to a lot of compilation overhead](https://docs.julialang.org/en/v1/manual/performance-tips/index.html#The-dangers-of-abusing-multiple-dispatch-(aka,-more-on-types-with-values-as-parameters)-1).
+It is important not to make the set of static numbers (i.e. types) too large, as [this can lead to a lot of compilation overhead](https://docs.julialang.org/en/v1/manual/performance-tips/index.html#The-dangers-of-abusing-multiple-dispatch-(aka,-more-on-types-with-values-as-parameters)-1).
 The `@stat` macro can be dangerous when used inside loops or in recursive functions.